 Registration marks must be permanently displayed on the vessel.
 Please refer to the leaflet Display of Registration Marks.

 Once registered, you are able to sign up for tolls online so you can pay your toll and view, renew and manage your personal details online.

-To keep toll payers updated with the latest Broads Authority navigation news, we produce a publication called Broad Sheet every year.
+To keep toll payers updated with the latest Broads Authority navigation news, we produce a publication called Broad Sheet (Broadsheet) every year.
 Please contact us for older versions or printed copies which are available free of charge.